nishalad95/HackTheTrust/README.md

 username: opc
 no password required
 ```
-###### Click on Advanced options and Authentication under SSH, click on Browse to attached the .ppk file.

-###### You can now either open up the terminal and start using the command line, or you can copy across any files using drag and drop (WinSCP).
+###### Click on Advanced options and Authentication under SSH, click on Browse to attached the id_rsa_prince_trust_putty.ppk file.
+You can now either open up the terminal and start using the command line, or you can copy across any files using drag and drop (WinSCP).

 ##### SSH Using Mac or Linux:
 ###### To SSH using unix-like systems, open up the terminal and use the following command with your team's credentials